Tond28/Issuify/ROADMAP.md

 - [ ] Create a simple web interface with a form to input the repository link and the list of issues
 - [ ] Display the list of new issues and milestones that will be created in the GitHub repository
+- [ ] (Optional) Oauth authentication with GitHub (to avoid using the GitHub App)

+## Step 6: AI-powered issue splitting

+### Description

+This step is focused on implementing an AI-powered issue splitting feature that will automatically split the input file into separate issues based on the content of the file.
+The AI model will analyze the content of the file and identify the different issues that need to be created in the GitHub repository.

+### Tasks

+- [ ] Implement an AI model that can analyze the content of the input file and split it into separate issues